 For a complete list of embassies and consulates, please see http://www.usembassy.gov/.
 Each embassy or consulate has different processes and wait times for visa interviews.
 Please make sure to check the U.S. Embassy or Consulate office’s web site where you are applying for the visa.

-Make sure you have your I-20 or DS-2019 and passport when entering the U.S.
+Make sure you have your I-20 and passport when entering the U.S.